AmanpreetSinghBhalla28/Nearest_CovidHospital_BasedOnYourLocation-/README.md

 Script will fetch the list of covid hospital from delhi govt site. and give us list of hopitals along with  number of covid beds available at present and othe details of tghe hopital.
 From google map script will fetch the distance and time it would take to reach each hospital from the geolaction of the user entered at time of running the script.

-Yhis will help user to locate nearest covid hospital based on number of beds vacant, time to reach hopital.
+This will help user to locate nearest covid hospital based on number of beds vacant, time to reach hopital.